Unraveling JavaScript Closures: Mastering Memory Leaks and Prevention in TypeScriptUnderstanding the Power and Pitfalls of Closures in JavaScript

 const closure = createClosure();

-In this example, largeObject is a large array that is not needed after createClosure is invoked.
-However, because the returned function (closure) has access to largeObject, it cannot be garbage collected, leading to a memory leak.
+In this example, largeObject is a massive array that should ideally be garbage collected after createClosure executes.
+However, since the returned function still has access to largeObject, it remains in memory.

 Preventing Memory Leaks with Closures